-Communication is the Key:
+Communication is the Key

 For anything to be a success, communication is an important aspect.
 Anything that we do will not make any sense if it is not communicated well to the target audience.
 One important step in reaching out to employees in the right way is to foster a culture of transparency.

-When employees know what the organization is doing, it is easier for them to understand their roles and how they can best contribute to the big picture.
-Moreover, when there’s a lack of transparency that can foster fear and lead to rumors that inhibit engagement and productivity among employees.
+When employees know what the organization is doing, it is easier for them to understand their roles and how they can best contribute to the bigger picture.
+Moreover, when there’s a lack of transparency, that can foster fear and lead to rumors that inhibit engagement and productivity among employees.

 Employees would be more engaged if they found that the HR practices were more motivated by the organization’s concern for high-quality service and employee well-being rather than finding out that the practices are motivated by a desire to reduce costs and exploit employees.

 When employees perceive that HR practices reflect a commitment to quality, and are based on seeing employees as assets, they have higher commitment and satisfaction.
 If they viewed a practice as a sign that the company values quality service or products, and will empower employees to produce them, employees will feel more satisfied.

 The Upside of Better Work Perception: